Tpw429/Covid-19_Regression_Analysis/README.md

 We chose a supervised machine learning model because our data has labels (this is GDP, HDI, Population) and it’s learning based on those input values what the output of Covid Vaccination Rate and Infection Rate might be.

-Regression analysis is a reliable method of identifying which variables have an impact on our topic of interest and gives us the ability to easily visualize that relationship with scatter plots and a best fit line.
+Linear Regression analysis is a reliable method of identifying which variables have an impact on our topic of interest and gives us the ability to easily visualize that relationship with scatter plots and a best fit line.

 This model allows us to confidently determine which of these factors (GDP, HDI, Population) had the biggest impact, or had the largest influence on our dependent variables (Covid Vaccination Rates and Infection Rates).